learnwithalfred/advise_mentors/README.md

 ![Advise Mentors](advise_mentors.png)

 > The Advise Mentors is a classic example of a blog website.
-We created a fully functional website that show the list of posts and empower readers to interact with them by adding comments and liking posts
+We created a fully functional website that show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With